KaneRodriguez/google-interview-prep/README.md

 * [ ] All Relevant CLRS Chapters
 * [ ] [Learneroo](https://www.learneroo.com/subjects/4) Math Course
 * [ ] Fill in Behavioral Chart
+* [ ] Installation instructions on Anki, leetcode signup, and links to books and courses